Get ready for an adventure of a lifetime with this exciting Bali itinerary!

 Hidden Canyon Beji Guwang - 5D Adventurous Bali Itinerary

-Before your first stop, you might want to change your attire as this activity will definitely get you soaked!
+Before your first stop, you might want to change your attire as exploring the hidden Canyon Beji Guwang will definitely get you soaked!

-Traverse across gargantuan rocks and uneven walls that literally leave you on the edge in this elusive canyon.
-For at least two hours, you’ll be climbing, jumping, and occasionally lunging across strong currents in waters that can go up your neck — not without a guide to ensure your safety, of course!
+Traverse across gargantuan rocks and uneven walls that literally leave you on the edge of this elusive canyon.
+For at least 2 hours, you’ll be climbing, jumping, and occasionally lunging across strong currents in waters that can go up your neck — with a guide to ensure your safety, of course!

 *Pro-tip: Bring along booties or you’ll be asked to go barefoot (the guides will carry your footwear).